jgontrum/PCFG-EM/README.md

 Internally, the rules are stored in a sorted vector.
 Asserting that the grammar cannot be changed after the creation process, we then can define intervals for each left-hand side symbol that are values in a map with LHS symbols as values.
 To avoid duplicating the rules for the inside-outside access approach, we crate a vector of constant pointers to rules for each case (symbol is the first / second symbol on the right-hand side of a rule).

 Another useful feature of this grammar is the ability to remove all rules with a probability of zero.
 To do this, it sorts the rules in the index by their probability score and deletes all rules with a zero probability in one step.
 After this, a reconstruction of the data structures needed for the access functions is required.
-Even though this sound very inefficient at first, it actually increases the speed of further training iterations (see 'Optimisation' for more details).
+Even though this sound very inefficient at first, it actually increases the speed of further training iterations (see ['Optimisation'](#optimisation) for more details).
+Ich
 ### Signature
 To speed up the comparison of symbols, a signature is used to translate their string representations to integers and vice versa.